-Ashfield continues to have a strong agricultural industry which is an important part of the local economy.
-Local farmers produce fiber from sheep and goats, grow fresh vegetables, apples, peaches and blueberries.
-In addition the area produces honey, maple syrup, Christmas trees, eggs, meet and dairy products.
+Today Ashfield continues to have an agricultural industry.
+Many local farmers produce fiber from sheep, grow fresh vegetables, produce meat and dairy products, honey and maple syrup and grow Christmas trees.
 The Ashfield Farmer's Market is located on the Town Common from May to October.

 The Town of Ashfield has 2 golf courses, Ashfield Lake, Bear Swamp Reservation, Ashfield Trails, Chapel Falls, and abuts the DAR State Forest.
 Other activities around Ashfield include cross-country skiing, snowmobiling, fishing, and hiking.

 Ashfield is part of the hill-towns of western Franklin County.
 It is conveniently located 30 minutes from Northampton and Greenfield and only 15 minutes from Shelburne Falls.